3D Lane Detection from Front or Surround-View using Joint-Modeling & Matching: Method

-As illustrated in Fig. \ref{fig_3}, we construct a empty 3D grid firstly, and employ camera intrinsic and extrinsic parameters to build the projection matrix $\bm M$ for the 3D-to-2D view transformation.
+As illustrated in Fig.~\ref{fig_3}, we first construct an empty 3D grid based on the visible range and then define the number of divisions for the x, y, and z axes to segment the 3D grid.
+Next, we use the camera's intrinsic and extrinsic parameters to build the projection matrix $\bm M$ for the 3D-to-2D view transformation.
 For each voxel-like query, a 3D reference point $(x, y, z)$ is sampled and projected to its corresponding point $(u, v)$ in the 2D view via the matrix ${\bm M}$.
-This process is formulated as Eq. \ref{eq:5}.
-Note that the number of hit views $V_{hit}$ in this projection process may exceed one.
-To extract relevant features from the hit views as the results of voxel-like queries ${\bm Q}_{3d}$, we choose Deformable Attention proposed by DETR\cite{zhu2020deformable} to reduce computational cost.
+This process is formulated as follows: Note that $n$ is the index of the hit view, in this projection process the number of hit views $V_{hit}$ may exceed one.
+To extract relevant features from the hit views as the results of voxel-like queries ${\bm Q}_{3d}$, we choose Deformable Attention proposed by Deformable DETR\cite{zhu2020deformable} to reduce computational cost.
 The Deformable Attention samples only a few points around the reference point in the input feature map as attention keys.
 Based on Deformable Attention, we generate a set of the most relevant points around the point $(u, v)$.
 These learned points in the 2D view are defined as target points.
-Subsequently, we compute the weighted sum of these sampled features, producing features corresponding to the query voxel.
+Subsequently, we compute the weighted sum of these sampled 2D features, producing features corresponding to the voxel-like query represented as ${\bm F}_{voxel}$, formulated as: where $\mathcal{P}$ is the projection function, which uses the projection matrix ${\bm M}$ to project the reference points to corresponding points in hit view. ${\bm F}^{n}$ represents the $n$-th image features where the target point is located.

 As the query iterates over the entire 3D grid, a comprehensive 3D feature representation is generated, denoted as 3D features $\bm {F}_{3d}$.

-Here, $\mathcal{P}$ is the projection function, which uses the projection matrix ${\bm M}$ to project the reference points to corresponding points in hit views. ${\bm F}_{j}$ represents the $j$-th image features where the target point is located.

 \textbf{Map Decoder.} The decoder comprises two sets of queries and $\ell$ numbers of transformer decoder layers, each passing through three matching branches.
 The decoder outputs the last of the $\ell$ layers as the best-performing prediction result.